rhblind/drf-haystack/docs/06_term_boost.rst

 Term boost is achieved on the SearchQuerySet level by calling ``SearchQuerySet().boost()``.
-It is implemented as a filter backend, and applies boost **after** regular filtering has occurred.
+It is implemented as a :class:`drf_haystack.filters.HaystackBoostFilter` filter backend.

-.. class:: drf_haystack.filters.HaystackBoostFilter
+The ``HaystackBoostFilter`` does not perform any filtering by itself, and should therefore be combined with some other filter that does, for example the :class:`drf_haystack.filters.HaystackFilter`.

 .. code-block:: python